 There are many reasons why people start training.
 They want to maintain their body mass, lose fat or boost their energy.
 Whatever the reason is, training can help in mood improvement, hearth health and prevent illness.
 So, what kind of a workout should you choose?
 The most common workouts for an average Joe are running and walking.
 We are going to discuss several studies in order to decide which workout is better suited for you.

+If you exercise for your general health and you want to live longer then between walking vs running, walking is the real thing for you.
 A recent study conducted by the cardiologist James O’Keefe from Saint Luke’s Mid America Heart Institute in Kansas City, MO showed that walking is better than running for your overall health.
-If you exercise for your general health and you want to live longer then walking is the real thing for you.

 Another investigation by O’Keefe and his associates, published in the “Journal of the American College of Cardiology” indicates that running almost every day of the week at a pace faster than seven miles per hour has the same risk of death as the inactive individuals.